Are You Dealing With a Narcissist at Work? Signs You Are, and What to Do About It

 They Are Charming

 Based on first impressions, the narcissist at work may be one of the most well-liked people on the job.
 They wouldn't become so likeable by being mean to everyone, so how do they get you to open up?
 They will charm your socks off.
-They listen intently to you, they appear caring, they are funny, outgoing.
+They listen intently to you, they appear caring, they are funny, and they're outgoing.
 What's not to like?
 Well, the thing is, they can't keep up the charade forever.
 Their mask begins to fade and what lured you in starts to take a turn for the worse.
 A huge red flag to look out for here is that they are often "over the top" with compliments.
 With everybody.

 The narcissist and I became friends very fast because of how nice she was at first.